sqrt676/pycharm1/README.md

 # pycharm1
-this is a testing repositor to work with pycharm
+Learning and creating Tic tac toe game with Python 3.9 using PyCharm and updating work on GIT this is a testing repository to work with pycharm